d2cio/docs/docs/platform/scaling.md

 ## Horizontal scaling

-Horizontal scaling means increasing number of containers and copies all the information from the donor.
+Horizontal scaling means increasing number of containers.
 You may scale horizontal almost all [services](/getting-started/services/#native-support) in D2C.
 Open a service page and click **Scale**.

 ![Horizontal scaling](../img/horizontal_scaling.png)